projectatomic/atomic-site/source/community/gsoc.html.md

 * [Nulecule](https://github.com/projectatomic/nulecule)
 * [Other Project Atomic projects](https://github.com/projectatomic)

-## Participants
+## Contacts and Mentors

 The administrator for Project Atomic GSOC projects is <a href="mailto:jberkus@redhat.com">Josh Berkus</a>.
-Contact Josh if you have questions about making a GSOC proposal.
+Contact Josh if you have questions about making a GSOC proposal, or better ask questions on the [Atomic-Devel mailing list](https://lists.projectatomic.io/mailman/listinfo/atomic-devel) or on the #atomic or #fedora-cloud IRC channels on IRC.freenode.net.

 Mentors are: